laravel/docs/pennant.md

 > **Note** When using rich values, it is important to know that a feature is considered "active" when it has any value other than `false`.

+<a name="eager-loading"></a>
+## Eager Loading

+Although Pennant keeps an in-memory cache of all resolved features for a single request, it is still possible to run into performance issues.
+To alleviate this, Pennant offers the ability to eager load feature values.

+Imagine that we are checking if a feature is active within a loop:

+    foreach ($users as $user) {
+        if (Feature::for($user)->active('notifications-beta')) {
+            $user->notify(new RegistrationSuccess);
+        }
+    }

+Assuming we are using the database driver, we are going to be hitting the database for every user in the loop - potentially hundreds of queries.
+With eager loading we can remove this potential performance bottleneck.

+    Feature::for($users)->load('notifications-beta');

+    foreach ($users as $user) {
+        if (Feature::for($user)->active('notifications-beta')) {
+            $user->notify(new RegistrationSuccess);
+        }
+    }

+Once in place we no longer trigger any database queries inside the loop.

+To load values only when it has not already been loaded, use the `loadMissing` method:

+    Feature::for($users)->loadMissing('notifications-beta');

 <a name="updating-values"></a>
 ## Updating Values

 When a feature's value is resolved for the first time, the underlying driver will persist the result.
-This is handy to ensure a consistent experience for your users across requests, but you may want to manually update the feature's persisted value.
+This is handy to ensure a consistent experience for your users across requests, but you may also want to manually update the feature's persisted value.

 To achieve this you can use the `activate` and `deactivate` methods to toggle a feature on or off.

     // Activate the feature for the default scope...
     Feature::activate('new-api');